vlingo/xoom-graphql/README.md

 # vlingo-graphql

-The GraphQL Server running on VLINGO-HTTP.
+A GraphQL Server running on VLINGO-HTTP.

+# PROPRIETARY AND CONFIDENTIAL

+# CLOSED SOURCE ACCESSIBLE BY INVITATION ONLY